mshiffman/cs338/project/readme.txt

 Attacker:
 Open up test.txt.
 Check that the victim's username and password have been sent using a PHP request and put into the file.

+To run the secure version of the website, swap index.html with secure.html in server2.py